Intro-to-Data-Science-Template/intro_to_data_science_reader/content/install_guide/git/_index.en.md

 ![][35]

 {{% notice note %}}
-Thanks to the [UC Davis DataLab's Install Guide][] for providing a portion of this guide.
+Thanks to the <a href="https://datalab.ucdavis.edu/install-guide/">UC Davis DataLab's Install Guide</a> for providing a portion of this guide.
 {{% /notice %}}

   [Overview]: #overview